Cassini image of the geologically active moon.

 Agency: NASA/ESA (Europe)

-Summary: Cassini has made numerous flybys of Enceladus with more planned.
-These have yielded valuable information, none more so than the discovery of water ice erupting from its geologically active south pole.
+Summary: Cassini made numerous flybys of Enceladus as part of its 13 year mission to study the Saturnian system.
+These yielded extremely valuable information, none more so than the discovery of water ice erupting from its geologically active south pole.
 Further study of the plumes uncovered the presence of sodium around the area opening up the possibility of a salt water ocean underneath its surface.

 Voyager 1 and 2Launch: August-September 1977